amontoison/GALAHAD.jl/docs/src/bgo.md

 ## Dense storage format

-The matrix $H$ is stored as a compactdense matrix by rows, that is, the values of the entries of each row in turn are stored in order within an appropriate real one-dimensional array.
+The matrix $H$ is stored as a compact dense matrix by rows, that is, the values of the entries of each row in turn are stored in order within an appropriate real one-dimensional array.
 Since $H$ is symmetric, only the lower triangular part (that is the part
 $H_{ij}$ for $0 \leq j \leq i \leq n-1$) need be held.
-In this case the lower triangle should be stored by rows, that is component $i \ast i / 2 + j$of the storage array H_val will hold the value $H_{ij}$ (and, by symmetry, $H_{ji}$) for $0 \leq j \leq i \leq n-1$.
+In this case the lower triangle should be stored by rows, that is component $i \ast i / 2 + j$ of the storage array H_val will hold the value $H_{ij}$ (and, by symmetry, $H_{ji}$) for $0 \leq j \leq i \leq n-1$.